HenryAlonso/jokes-api/README.md

 # jokes-api
-Using Mongoose and Postman to give CRUD functionality to our projects
+Using Mongoose to give CRUD functionality to our projects and Postman to test those CRUD functions